Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

 \paragraph{Parts Gluing [FN]} The squeezing of the glue tube is controlled by Nonlinear interactions, while the movement of the objects being glued is controlled by Free interactions.
-For example, one hand can hold an empty small bottle (like an empty eye drop bottle), and the squeezing degree controls the amount of glue applied (alternatively, this can be done with a mid-air gesture mimicking the squeezing of a glue bottle).
+For example, one hand can hold an empty small bottle (such as an empty eye drop bottle), and the squeezing degree controls the amount of glue applied (alternatively, this can be done with a mid-air gesture mimicking the squeezing of a glue bottle).
 The other hand can freely move the virtual parts to be glued into the desired position.
 The glue hand applies the glue, and the other hand holds the parts in place until the glue sets (alternatively, physical objects can replace virtual parts, such as using two tissue boxes).

-\paragraph{Architectural Shadows [FF]} Similar to the Shadow in Study~2, architects often consider the shadows cast by buildings in different seasons and times of the day to ensure proper light exposure.
+\paragraph{Architectural Shadows [FF]} As in the Shadow (\Cref{sec:shadow}), architects often consider the shadows cast by buildings in different seasons and times of the day to ensure proper light exposure.
 The position of the sun is controlled by Free interactions, and the positions of the buildings are also controlled by Free interactions.
 For example, one hand can manipulate coffee cup lids to represent buildings, moving them to different spatial positions (alternatively, in mid-air, the hand can mimic holding and moving a building).
-The other hand, making a fist, represents the sun and can move freely in space to affect the angle of sunlight, allowing observation of shadow changes (alternatively, holding a flashlight to represent the sun's light can also be used).
+The other hand, making a fist, represents the sun and can move freely in space to affect the angle of sunlight, allowing observation of shadow changes (alternatively, one can hold a flashlight to represent the sun's light).

 \paragraph{Marionette [FF-2]} The two controls of a marionette are managed by two Free interactions.
 For example, one hand holds a forked branch and the other holds a straight branch, moving or swinging them in space to control the marionette's movements.
-If no suitable objects are available, mid-air gestures can be used instead—both hands are extended as if they are the controls, with strings connecting the hands to the marionette, allowing the hands to move and control the puppet in space.
-The marionette and its strings are digital.
+If no suitable objects are available, mid-air gestures can be used instead---both hands are extended as if they are the controls, with strings connecting the hands to the marionette, allowing the hands to move and control the puppet in space.
+The marionette and its strings are virtual.